What Is a Cash-In Refinance?

 Extra Payments

 Making extra mortgage payments is the most direct alternative to a cash-in refinance.
-For example, if you make a principal-only payment, or make biweekly mortgage payments, you could pay off the loan years earlier and save thousands in mortgage interest.
+For example, if you make a principal-only payment or make biweekly mortgage payments, you could pay off the loan years earlier and save thousands in mortgage interest.

-Should You Get a Cash-in Refinance?
+Should You Do A Cash-In Refinance?

 Frequently Asked Questions